michi-sxc/GRAFT/README.md

    python setup.py
    ```

-Note: If running under WSL on a Windows filesystem (NTFS), the setup script will automatically relocate the project to the WSL filesystem to ensure proper permissions handling.
+Note: If you want to use the deprecated DUST masking module, execute setup.py in the DUST folder.

 ### File Permissions Structure